yuejiabai/food-group-prediction/README.md

-# Predicting Food Groups from Nutrient Profiles
+# Food Group Prediction from Nutrient Profiles

-A machine-learning project that predicts broad food classification groups from numerical nutrient composition data using the **Australian Food Composition Database**.

-The project focuses on the full tabular machine-learning workflow: problem formulation, leakage-aware feature selection, missing-data handling, class imbalance, model comparison, cross-validation, model interpretation, and careful evaluation.
+A machine learning project exploring whether the nutritional composition of a food item can be used to predict its broad food classification group.

+Using data from the **Australian Food Composition Database (AFCD)**, I built and compared several multi-class classification models and analysed both their predictive performance and the nutrient features contributing to their decisions.

+---

-## Project Summary
+## Project Overview

-The input to the model is a vector of numerical nutrient values for a food item.
-The target is a broad food group derived from the first two digits of the food classification code.
+The main research question was:

+> **Can the nutrient profile of a food item be used to predict its broad food classification group?**

+The task was formulated as a multi-class classification problem using numerical nutrient information only.

-To keep the experiment focused on nutrient composition rather than obvious text clues, food names and other label-related fields were excluded from the model inputs.
+To keep the experiment focused on nutrient composition, food names and other label-related fields were excluded from the model inputs.
+This prevents the model from relying on obvious textual clues such as "bread", "milk", or "beef" instead of learning patterns in the nutrient data.

 After preprocessing, the final dataset contained: